Local terms for the categorical trace

-where the top and the bottom arrows are the compositions from \re{truelocal}(b) for $X$ and $Y$, respectively, while the middle vertical arrow is induced by the lax commutative square \form{tracepb2}.
-Therefore, it suffices to show that both inner squares of \form{rttrueb} are canonically homotopy-commutative.
+where the top and the bottom arrows are the compositions from Section~\re{reftrue}(b) for $d$ and $c$, respectively, while the middle vertical arrow is induced by the lax commutative square \form{tracepb2}.
+Therefore, it suffices to show that both inner squares of diagram~\form{rttrueb} are canonically homotopy commutative.

-(ii) Again, all arrows in the left inner square of \form{rttrueb} are horizontal compositions of the corresponding lax commutative squares.
-In particular, in order to show that the left inner square of \form{rttrueb} is commutative, it suffices to show that vertical compositions of the corresponding lax commutative squares are homotopic.
-As before, it is a routine verification as well. \end{Emp}
+(ii) As in the proof of \rt{reftrue}(a), all arrows in the left inner square of diagram~\form{rttrueb} are horizontal compositions of the corresponding lax commutative squares.
+In particular, in order to show that the left inner square of diagram~\form{rttrueb} is commutative, it suffices to show that vertical compositions of the corresponding lax commutative squares are homotopic.
+As in the proof of \rt{reftrue}(a), it is a routine verification. \end{Emp}

-It remains to show the commutativity of the right inner square of \form{rttrueb}.
+It remains to show the commutativity of the right inner square of diagram~\form{rttrueb}.

 \begin{Emp} Set $d^{\on{op}}:=(d_r,d_l):D\to Y\times Y$ and $c^{\on{op}}:=(c_r,c_l):C\to X\times X$.